Aliwebs/SEI-project-4-client/README.md

 ## Summary

-This was a full stack appliction made with a React frontend and with a Django backend.
+This was a full stack application made with a React frontend and with a Django backend.
 This is a social media clone,a lot of inspiration was taken from Twitter and Facebook.
 The main goal was to get all the basic functions of a social media app within the timeframe of this project, which was a little over a week.

 ## Brief